sventonsvn/sventon/trunk/doc/readme.txt

 container companion.
 Jakarta Ant build files are supplied for building.

 Build instructions:
-1: Edit dev/java/web/WEB-INF/sventon-servlet.xml, enter repository access
-  details.
-2: Edit dev/java/web/WEB-INF/classs/log4j.properties, enter logging settings.
+1: Create file 'sventon.properties' in dir dev/java/conf and overrride properties from 'default-sventon.properties' and
+'log4j.properties' in same path as needed.

-Run ant/build.xml for info on building.
+2: Run ant/build.xml for info on building.

 Contact sventon developers using the sventon dev mailing list: http://developer.berlios.de/projects/sventon